Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 ## Installing Additional Packages

 Most LaTeX features come in the form of packages.
 By default, minimal installations only come with a basic set of packages.
-The default template that Zettlr uses, however, requires a few additional packages to be present on your system.
-You'll need to install these packages once, and they are often just a few Kilobytes large so they won't occupy much disk space.
+The default template that Zettlr uses requires a few additional packages to be present on your system, however.
+You'll need to install these packages, but they are often just a few Kilobytes large so they won't occupy much disk space.

 We recommend you don't install packages unless Zettlr complains during exports.
 If you are missing some package, Zettlr will give you one of two errors: either `Command \somecommand not defined` or `File somefile.sty not found`.